cjrevelas/cjr_config_files/README.md

 # cjr_config_files
-This is a repository where I store and share my personal linux config files
+This is a repository where I store and share my personal linux config files.